A change of direction, and some important product update information

 - Enter your license keys for your plugins (which you can find here when you’re logged in).

-Unfortunately there was no getting around this, and so I do apologise in advance.
+Unfortunately there was no getting around this process, and so I do apologise in advance.

-All your previous settings will be as they were.
+All your previous tasks, projects, settings etc will be unaffected by this process.

 When do you have to do this?